NSGC Online Education Center

 3. Complete evaluation

-• Contains 4 Component(s), Includes Credits
+• Contains 4 Component(s), Includes Contact Hours

 Join the genetic counseling champions behind the NSGC Cancer Business Case Toolkit for an in-depth discussion of its development, strategic framework, and practical applications.
 This session will explore how the toolkit was created, how it can be effectively leveraged within your institution, and how its principles can inform the development of a compelling business case to integrate a genetic counselor into your practice.